Rasashastra

-Rasa Ratna Samuccaya

-It was created by Vāgbhaṭa, son of Vaidyapati Siṃhagupta, around the end of the 13th century or beginning of the 14th century.
-It contains around 30 chapters.
-It is considered one of the best treatises written in the field of rasashastra.
-It contains vivid description of Yantras (tools, equipments), Puta (temperature related processing details), classification of metals and minerals into Rasa, Uprasa, Lauha, Dhatu, Updhatu etc. as well as their processing details.
-It also describes clinical aspects of Rasa aushadhis.
-However, it is not considered as an original text.
-Rather it is considered as a compilation of works of other Acharyas.
-Though it may contain some original work of Vagbhatta, but it is difficult to differentiate.
-It derives much of its contributions from Rasendrachudamani of Somadeva.
-Rasaprabha and Vijnanbodhini are two of the Hindi commentaries available.
-Saralarthprakashini is one of the Sanskrit commentary available by Sriyut Shastri Khare.
+Origin

+The Kalyāṇakāraka, composed in South India by Ugrāditya, is the earliest medical work to contain alchemical content.
+It is datable to the early ninth century CE.
+It gives descriptions for the processing of mercury and uses technical terminology related to the procedures and implements required for alchemy.
+It is the first work to describe purifying (śodhana) and calcining (māraṇaʼ) mercury for medicinal use.
+The first work of the Sanskrit alchemical literary genre called rasaśāstra is the 10th century Rasahṛdayatantra.
+The texts 19 chapters focus on the processing mercury, outlines 18 means to process mercury and discusses the transmutation of metals and the body.

 Methods

+Early medical texts, especially the Carakasaṃhitā and Suśrutasaṃhitā, are often claimed to contain early references to rasaśāstra.
+Where these texts use the word rasa, later commentators interpret rasa as mercury, despite the word having various other meanings.
+The earliest mentions of mercury are to the unprocessed substance and it is not until the 9th century Kalyāṇakāraka that we find recipes for purifying and calcination.
+The 13th century Śārṅgadharasaṃhitā also contains elaborate descriptions of the processing and uses of mercury.

-The methods of rasashastra are contained in a number of Ayurvedic texts, including the Charaka Samhita and Susruta Samhita.
-An important feature is the use of metals, including several that are considered to be toxic in evidence-based medicine.
+An important feature is the use of metals, including several that are toxic.
 In addition to mercury, gold, silver, iron, copper, tin, lead, zinc and bell metal are used.
 In addition to these metals, salts and other substances such as coral, seashells, and feathers are also used.

 The usual means used to administer these substances is by preparations called bhasma, Sanskrit for "ash".
-Calcination, which is described in the literature of the art as shodhana, "purification", is the process used to prepare these bhasma for administration.
+Calcination, which is described in the literature of the art as śodhana, "purification", is the process used to prepare these bhasma for administration.
 Sublimation and the preparation of a mercury sulfide are also in use in the preparation of its materia medica.
 A variety of methods are used to achieve this.
 One involves the heating of thin sheets of metal and then immersing them in oil (taila), extract (takra), cow urine (gomutra) and other substances.
 Others are calcined in crucibles heated with fires of cow dung (puttam).
 Ayurvedic practitioners believe that this process of purification removes undesirable qualities and enhances their therapeutic power.